¿Dónde vas a dormir? |

 - For some, you can only have a true pilgrim experience if you stay in public albergues (hostels).
 I will write another post just on albergues, but you should know, at least, that you need your stamped credencial to stay in them and that they operate on a first-come first-served basis, which means you cannot book them in advance.
 An albergue is a basic type of accommodation.
 They usually have big, shared rooms, with literas (bunk beds).
 The number of people per room varies from one albergue to another.
 The prices per night range from €6 to €12.
 Some of them ask for a voluntary donation only.

 - Private albergues are a bit more expensive but they have the advantage that you can book a space in advance.
+Apart from that they don’t differ much from the public albergues: mostly shared dorms with several literas, although some of them also have private rooms.

 - Hoteles (hotels).
 In bigger towns you will find a wide range of hotels for all budgets and offering different services.